Darshan404-oss/codealpha_tasks/README.md

 - 📅 Calculate age from **Date of Birth** to any **custom date**
 - 📥 Download the result as a **PDF file**
 - 📱 Fully **responsive UI** for desktop and mobile
-- 🧠 "How it Works" section for user explanation

 ## 🛠️ Tech Stack